-Can Google Really Help Solve Criminal Cases?
+Can Google Really Help Solve Criminal Cases in Jersey City, NJ?

 It’s a brand name with so much credibility that it’s a familiar verb.
 Need to research something?
 Just Google the internet for the answer.
 That said, it should come as no surprise.
 Google has the potential to help the police solve criminal cases.

 On the first impression, it might seem to make perfect sense.
 In fact, you may already envision detectives glued to computers to conduct investigations.
 However, it’s more than discovering information about persons, places, or things.

 Last month, the New York Times broke the story of Google’s Sensorvault.
 The product provides law enforcement authorities access to location data history for criminal investigations.
 And, it’s not as if the police request the records for particular suspects.

 - Instead, the object of the research focuses on all cellphones in a specified geographic area.
 Google won’t turn over the data without a warrant directing them to do so.
 Law enforcement authorities quietly began using the technology back in 2016.

 - How can such a broad-based request possibly help solve a case?
 According to news reports, Raleigh, North Carolina police used to access to Google’s location data in at least four separate criminal investigations.

 - Two of the inquiries resulted in the apprehension of a suspect in unrelated murder cases.
 Witnesses reported they saw someone use the flashlight from a cellphone when fleeing from the first crime scene.

 Meanwhile, security video footage caught the image of someone walking with a cellphone to his ear.
 Although the two murders occurred a year and a half apart, the police got a judge to issue a warrant.
 When they pulled up mobile devices meeting the criteria, they hit a match.

 Technology Helps Solve Criminal Cases